 It is very hard to find fruit bearing trees in any of the local nurseries, because of the pollen they produce and related allergy issues.
 Arizona has a lot of Olive trees, but they are non-bearing.

 If you really want a bearing Olive tree and have a well protected place to plant it, buying one on-line is your best choice.
-There is a link on the left for Olive tree seeds.

 The top three photos to the right were taken in Greece.
 They have mountain-sides filled with Olive trees, very beautiful!